 To elaborate, infrared encompasses all radiation within a specific “range.”
 How it behaves at one end of the spectrum is very different from the other.
 Here are the five main ways people commonly divide infrared radiation:

-This region is nearly visible, and is essential for fiber optic communications.
+This region is nearly visible, and overlaps with wavelengths used in fiber optic communications.
 Since water doesn’t absorb it well, it’s helpful when imaging the human body.

 Water absorbs SWIR more quickly, but these rays can still penetrate plastics and thinner films.
 It depends on an environment’s reflections for high-quality, high-contrast imaging.